ViRGIS-Team/pdal-upm/README.md

 conda info
 ```

-The package will keep the installation of Mdal in `Assets\Conda`.
+The package will keep the installation of Pdal in `Assets\Conda`.
 You may want to exclude this folder from source control.

 This package installs the GDAL package, which copies data for GDAL and for PROJ into the `Assets/StreamingAssets`folder.
 You may also want to exclude this folder from source control.